Deploying a Node.js Web Application on Amazon EC2 with Apache

 Step A: Install Node.js and setup your application

 In this step, we will install the Node.js and setup your project on your EC2 instance.
 Assume you have root SSH access to your EC2 instance and access to your project source code.
-All the steps are doing inside the EC2 terminal, so go ahead and log in to the EC2.
+All the steps are doing inside the Linux terminal, so go ahead and log in to your server.

 ssh <username>@<server ip>